• Menu

 Firstly April saw the start of the tours and the fishing days combined.
 Subsequently, my time away from home started.
 Our first tour in early April with an experienced lady fly angler in here 80’s was a challenge.
 The rivers were in spate for most of her week.

-It was only the skill of our guide Cuillin that rescued the trip and he still managed to catch her fish every day despite the adversity.
+It was only the skill of our guide Graeme that rescued the trip and he still managed to catch her fish every day despite the adversity.
 Unfortunately her focus was catching browns on dries, so with rivers in full spate, we had to resort to some “dark art” tactics instead.

 Unbelievably, despite all of this, she rebooked another tour for the same time in 2025.

-While Cuillin was weaving his magic on the Tweed, I was in Speyside and the Highlands on a tour and Scott was knee deep in clients on the Dee.
+While Graeme was weaving his magic on the Tweed, I was in Speyside and the Highlands on a tour and Scott was knee deep in clients on the Dee.
 In addition to all of this we had Andy, David and Mark looking after guests on Tay days.

 April was a month when we delivered over 50 gigs.
 This being a record month for Alba.